thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 - Node E: [**Change originator**](/docs/user-guide/rule-engine-2-0/transformation-nodes/#change-originator) node.
     - Changes the originator from **Thermostat Home** to the related device **Cooler Home** and the submitted message will be processed as a message from the **Cooler Home**.
 - Node F: [**Transform Script**](/docs/user-guide/rule-engine-2-0/transformation-nodes/#script-transformation-node) node.
-    - Transform an original message into RPC reply message with custom params and telemetry.
+    - Transform an original message into RPC reply message with customized data.
 - Node G: [**Filter Script**](/docs/user-guide/rule-engine-2-0/filter-nodes/#script-filter-node) node.
     - This node will check if msgType of incoming message is **RPC message**.
 - Node H: [**RPC call request**](/docs/user-guide/rule-engine-2-0/action-nodes/#rpc-call-request-node) node